utshomax/postman-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 ## Previous style of writing Postman tests (deprecated)

-> **This section refers to deprecated script syntax used in previous versions of Postman.
+> **This section refers to deprecated script syntax used in earlier versions of Postman.
 If you are writing new scripts, use the current syntax.**

 The previous style of writing Postman tests relies on setting values for the `tests` object.
 Set a descriptive key for an element in the object and then assert if it's true or false.
 For example, the following will check if the response body contains the `user_id` string: